derpypony/My-Little-Pony-Data-Science-is-Magic-/README.md

 2. clean_dialog.csv: cleaned version of raw_dialog.csv.

-3. pony_song_data.csv: the information of songs in eight seasons plus "The Best Gift Ever".
+3. pony_song_data.csv: the information of songs in eight seasons plus "Best Gift Ever".

 4. writer_score.csv: MLP writers and number of episodes they wrote, you can generate it from R script question 1.R.